TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Phpdomain.rst

       Y-m-d\TH:i:sP

-.. _restPhpdomainBestPractices:
+.. _rest-phpdomain-best-practices:

 Best practices
 ==============

-*  Use :ref:`namespaces <restPhpdomainNamespaces>` wherever they apply.
+*  Use :ref:`namespaces <rest-phpdomain-namespaces>` wherever they apply.
-*  If possible :ref:`autogenerate <restPhpdomainAutogenerate>` the rst code, this helps keeping it up to date
+*  If possible :ref:`autogenerate <rest-phpdomain-autogenerate>` the rst code, this helps keeping it up to date
 *  Only document public, non internal entities, as developers cannot depend on internal API.
-*  Configuration values stored in PHP arrays should be documented with the :ref:`confval directive <restContentConfval>`.
+*  Configuration values stored in PHP arrays should be documented with the :ref:`confval directive <rest-confval>`.
 Phpdomain has no features to document nested PHP arrays.

-.. _restPhpdomainNamespaces:
+.. _rest-phpdomain-namespaces:

 Namespaces
 ==========